laanwj/sundog/README.md

   - `hq4x` is a higher quality pixel art scaler that takes neighbour pixels into account.
 This is a more expensive algorithm that requires a GPU capable of OpenGL ES 3.0.
+  - `hqish` is another higher quality pixel art scaler.
+It's different than `hq4x` in that it doesn't hardcode a scale factor but computes everything on the fly.
+This may look better for larger resolutions.
+YMMV.
 - `--help`: Display a help message and exit.

 Playing